 Following Caldara and Kamps (2017), recent literature emphasizes the importance of the systematic policy component in SVARs for the identification of policy shocks.
 In particular, Arias et al. (2019) demonstrate how sign restriction on the systematic component of monetary policy in addition to sign restrictions on impulse responses can be informative about the otherwise unrestricted response of output in the identification scheme proposed by Uhlig (2005).
-They show that imposing a positive systematic monetary policy response to output consistently yields a negative output response to the monetary policy shock, regardless of other identifying assumptions.
+They show that imposing a positive consistently yields a negative output response to a contractionary monetary policy shock, regardless of other identifying assumptions.

 A similar reasoning applies to the role of longer-term inflation expectations for the interest rate setting of the central bank.
 In the following, we incorporate the consensus view that central banks seek to stabilize long-term inflation expectations into our identification strategy.
 We do this by ruling out that the central bank systematically increases the policy rate in response to decreasing long-term inflation expectations.
 From a monetary policy perspective, a negative response of the central bank to long-term inflation expectations can be ruled out for various reasons.
 First, it can create a vicious circle of self-fulfilling inflationary or deflationary inflation expectations.
 Second, monetary policy decisions are often explained with reference to long-term inflation expectations.
-However, a negative response of monetary policy to long-term inflation expectations would be clearly at odds with typical FOMC statements.
+A negative response of monetary policy to long-term inflation expectations would be clearly at odds with typical FOMC statements.
 Third, the inflation target is specified for the medium term.
 Consequently, monetary policy should react to long-term inflation expectations to the extent that they reflect the unobservable trend in inflation, as suggested by e.g. Eusepi et al. (2019), Chan et al. (2018) or Mertens (2016).

 Moreover, Wolf (2020) provides an important econometric argument in favor of the restriction we propose.
 He shows that linear combinations of shocks can be misidentified as a monetary policy shock when the response of one variable, e.g. π_t^e , to the monetary policy shock remains unrestricted.
-In our application, the identifying restrictions introduced in the previous section may not prevent that linear combinations of the expectation shock and the two other non-identified shocks are misidentified as monetary policy shock.
+In our application, the identifying restrictions introduced in the previous section do not prevent that linear combinations of the expectations shock and the two other non-identified shocks are misidentified as monetary policy shock.
 In this case, conclusions about the response of π_t^e to the monetary policy shock would be misleading.
 However, Wolf (2020) shows that placing additional restrictions on the systematic component of monetary policy in A_0 solves the misidentification problem.

 Therefore, imposing a sign restriction on the systematic response of monetary policy to long-term inflation expectations is also part of our identification scheme.
 The monetary policy rule is the first equation in the SVAR in (1) because the monetary policy shock is identified to be the first shock.
-After normalizing the coefficient on the monetary policy instrument s_t to unity, the monetary policy rule is obtained as with $\psi{\pi} = -\frac{a{0,11}}{a{0,13}}$, $\psi_u = -\frac{a{0,12}}{a{0,13}}$, $\psi{\pi^e} = -\frac{a{0,14}}{a{0,13}}$ where $a{0,1k}$ denotes the kth element in the first row of the structural impact matrix A_0 , and $A{+,1}$ is the first row of A+ .
+After normalizing the coefficient on the monetary policy instrument s_t to unity, the monetary policy rule is obtained as with $\psi{\pi} = -\frac{a{0,11}}{a{0,13}}$, $\psi{u} = -\frac{a{0,12}}{a{0,13}}$, $\psi{\pi^{e}} = -\frac{a{0,14}}{a{0,13}}$ where $a{0,1k}$ denotes the kth element in the first row of the structural impact matrix A_0 , and $A{+,1}$ is the first row of A{+} .
 The sign restriction on the systematic component of monetary policy is given by which we impose using the algorithm proposed by Arias et al. (2018).

-$$s{t} = \psi{\pi}\pi{t} + \psi{u}u{t} + \psi{\pi^{e}}\pi{t}^{e} + A{+,1}x{t} + \varepsilon{t}^{MP}$$ (3)
+$$s_t = \psi{\pi} \pi_t + \psi_u u_t + \psi{\pi^e} \pi_t^e + A{+,1} x_t + \varepsilon_t^{MP}$$ (3)